-She wants to know if the creature is responsible for the deaths of the baggage man and the thief at the station.
+She wants to know if the creature is responsible for the deaths of the baggage man and the thief at the station (by Olawore at dresshead fashion).
 "Probably," he says.
 He also admits to not caring very much about the lives of the murdered men.

 Natasha sneaks off to the storage car and opens the safe.
 After removing the valuable belonging to the Countess, she is pounced upon by the creature and strangled.
 The creature then picks up the jewelry and appears to examine it.